JBlitzar/flopper-one/README.md

 <img src="docs/tp4056.png" width="30%">

-I discovered some... interesting hacks like how the VIN pin on the esp [is actually 5v out](https://esp32.com/viewtopic.php?t=11904) when the usb is plugged in.
+I also discovered some... interesting hacks like how the VIN pin on the esp [is actually 5v out](https://esp32.com/viewtopic.php?t=11904) when the usb is plugged in.
 Meaning we can charge from VIN and then discharge also to VIN.

+I added a physical switch to prevent backflow.
+So congratulations, users are now trusted with power supply logic!

 ## Schematic